timm/script101/docs/team/01rule1.md

 ![](https://www.apple.com/newsroom/images/passions/education/Apple-STEAM-Day-hero_Full-Bleed-Image.jpg.large.jpg)
 [home](/README.md)

-# The Most Important Rule: Find your own rules.
+# The First, Most Important,  Rule: Find your own rules.
 > While it it great to study the latest and greatest ideas from software engineering and knowledge  engineering, we should not forget the basics.